 Problem

-Problematic Behavior Or Activity
+Problematic Behavior or Activity

 Not using a pre-adjudication risk/needs assessment to identify who could be supervised in the community helped Multnomah County contribute to the population of Oregon’s strained prison system.
+Using funds that would have gone to incarceration costs are instead used for local public safety efforts and alternative sentencing.
+Not only does the program reduce the prison population but reduces recidivism and increases public safety.

 Solution